tonywu7/feedly-link-aggregator/README.md

                 www.barnesandnoble.com.csv
                 ...

-For a list of available placeholders, see the command help: `python -m feedly export urls --help`.
+For a list of available placeholders, see the command help: `python -m aggregator export urls --help`.

 #### Filtering